 The date of dissolution is the final date the divorce case gets proven up or the divorce trial occurs.

-This means that, often, all savings, retirement account contributions and pension growth between the physical separation of the couple, the filing of the divorce and the final divorce decree entry will all be considered marital and valued as such.
+This means that, often, all savings, retirement account contributions and pension growth between the physical separation of the couple, the filing of the divorce and the final divorce decree entry will all be considered marital and divisible.

 The parties must present evidence of the valuation on that date (or as close to it as possible).